GLOBAL MARKETS-Stocks, dollar rebound on Chinese, U.S. data

 Disappointing Chinese trade data on Thursday had rattled investors and pushed global equity markets to three-month lows.

-European shares tracked Asian markets higher and Wall Street jumped as strong results from JPMorgan and Citigroup lifted financial stocks.
-Shares later pared gains.
+European shares tracked Asian markets higher and Wall Street jumped as better-than-expected results from JPMorgan and Citigroup lifted financial stocks.

-Shares of JPMorgan, the biggest U.S. bank by assets, fell 0.10 percent after it beat forecasts for revenue and profit.
-Citigroup rose 0.60 percent after earnings fell less than expected.
+Shares of JPMorgan, the biggest U.S. bank by assets, rose 0.77 percent after it beat forecasts for revenue and profit.
+Citigroup rose 1.18 percent after earnings fell less than expected.

 Oil slipped below $52 a barrel, giving up earlier gains, as abundant crude supplies outweighed tighter U.S. fuel inventories and plans by the Organization of the Petroleum Exporting Countries to cut output.